-When you finish optimizing your images and are ready to publish take a moment to preview your content.
-I’m embarrassed to say I’ve missed this step myself and regretted it later.
+When you finish optimizing your images and are ready to publish, take a moment to preview your content.
+I’m embarrassed to say I have missed this step myself and regretted it later.

-Check the appearance of your images to make sure they are properly sized and aligned.
+Check the appearance of your images to ensure they are properly sized and aligned.
 And look at them on larger and smaller devices to see how they respond.

 The Bottom Line

 Image SEO is a great way to maximize the impact of your content marketing and SEO efforts so you can improve your visibility in search.
-Properly optimized visual content improves the searcher’s experience, attracts links and encourages social sharing.
-With a little extra effort, your images can rank independent of other content and increase exposure for your brand.
+Properly optimized visual content improves the searcher’s experience, attracts links, and encourages social sharing.
+With a little extra effort, your images can rank independently of other content and increase exposure for your brand.

 What are you waiting for?